-The story begins with a single eukaryotic cell.
-The cytoplasm of the said cell contains a system of membranous organelles that are suspended in it.
+The Endomembrane system is a membranous component of the eukaryotic cell.
+The cytoplasm of the cell contains a system of membranous organelles that are suspended in it.
 The organelles are termed as a system even though they have different structures and functions as they are essential to the working of the cell.
-They work in coordination to achieve that.
-Some of the essential cogs in the machine are, vacuoles, lysosomes, Golgi complex and the endoplasmic reticulum (ER).
+All these organelles work in coordination and they include the cell membrane, vacuoles, the nuclear membrane, lysosomes, Golgi complex, vesicles and the endoplasmic reticulum (ER).

 Since the functioning of other organelles like mitochondria, chloroplasts etc, are not coordinated with the functioning of the above, they are not considered part of the system.
 Let us read about these in brief.

 Here is the list of few components of the Endomembrane system which play a vital role.